|

 important characteristic of the communication method.

-Students will have 20 minutes to complete their piece and then will present to the class
+Students have 20 minutes to complete their piece and then present to the class.

 An important idea in this unit is that a flowchart